Cadence

 Footstrike

-Footstrike is calculated from the pressure measured with the various sensors in the insole.
+Footstrike calculated from the pressure measured with the various sensors in the insole.

 Balance